-Just in time for flu season this year—if you do happen to get sick, you’ll have the option to take the less-expensive generic alternative Tamiflu.
+If you happen to get sick this flu season, you now have the option to take the less expensive generic alternative Tamiflu.

 Are you ready?
-Flu season is concentrated in the fall and winter months (although you can get the flu year round).
+In the United States, flu cases spike in the fall and winter months (although you can get the flu year round).
 Flu infections peak during December and March but it can linger into May.

 What is Tamiflu (oseltamivir) used for?